 WiFi Doesn’t have a valid IP configuration error is a rather annoying problem that is bound to happen at inopportune times.

-Most people face this message in the middle of their internet surfing activities or as soon as they try to log in their computer.
+Most people face this message during internet surfing or when they try to log in to their computers.

-There can be many factors to why this error occurs, before trying to contact your official internet provider in a panic.
-You should try out some of the fixes that will be listed in this article below.
+There can be many factors to why this error occurs before trying to contact your official internet provider in a panic.
+It would be best to try out some of the fixes in the article below.
 Who knows?
-You might be able to just find the solution to that immensely annoying problem.
+You might be able to find the solution to that immensely annoying problem.

-Before doing anything, check to see if you have updated your Ethernet or any other networks drivers or not.
+Before doing anything, check to see if you have updated your Ethernet or any other network drivers.

 - Locate Network Adapters and expand it or double click.

 - Right-click on your respective wireless adapter driver

 - Click on Update Driver

 - Select Search automatically for updated driver software.
 Your Windows will check for the latest update for the adapter.
 If anything is available, it will automatically download and install it.

 Check if the WiFi Doesn’t have a valid IP configuration error has been resolved after this; if not.
 Proceed to the next step.